fenner/pim-deterministic-ecmp/draft-fenner-pim-deterministic-ecmp.md

 # Hash Algorithm

-In this document, the hash algorithm used is Bob Jenkin's one-at-a-time hash.
+In this document, the hash algorithm used is Bob Jenkins' one-at-a-time hash.
 This is a very high quality, but fast hash function.
 [Wikipedia](https://en.wikipedia.org/wiki/Jenkins_hash_function#one_at_a_time)
 has one description of the algorithm.
 This hash function is defined on sequences of